Air Source Heat Pumps

 This calculation ensures your heat pump is the right size for your needs and that the unit works to its full potential.
 Most importantly, you’ll have the consistent performance that you expect.

 You’ll also need to consider your current heating systems, such as how many radiators you have and if these will need upsizing so that they are compatible with the lower flow temperatures that your heat pump will operate at when compared to a traditional boiler.
-If you have underfloor heating, these systems also tend to work well with heat pumps, even smaller output units.
+If you have underfloor heating, these systems also tend to work well with heat pumps.
+Finally, there needs to be enough clearance around the heat pump to allow for clear airflow and to help with maintenance.

 Ask us about air source heat pump sizing

-Learn more about our heat pumps here
+Learn more about our heat pumps here.

 Baxi Heat Pumps

-Our Air Source Heat Pumps will deliver reliable, energy-efficient performance.
+Our air source heat pumps will deliver reliable, energy-efficient performance.
 Suitable for a wide range of properties.

 Related FAQs

-Do I need to change my radiators for a new air source heat pump?
+Do you need planning permission for an air source heat pump?